 2. Connection is nothing more than keeping this arc pointing at your partner.
 Together your arcs form an arch of connection.

 3. Your embrace must always remain taut.
 Do this by keeping your shoulders in external rotation and extending your elbows slightly (contract the triceps).

 - Make sure that your foot (and leg) is always slightly in external rotation relative to your hips whenever it is bearing any weight at all.
 The muscles of your leg cannot work well when it’s internally rotated.

 - Maintain hip flexion at all times.

 - Keep the rib cage of the base leg over the knuckle of the big toe of the base leg.

-Practice by yourself taking every kind of tango step (fast, slow, short, long, forceful, gentle) and finding your base immediately and smoothly afterward.
+Practice by yourself taking every kind of tango step (fast, slow, short, long, forceful, gentle) and finding your arc immediately and smoothly afterward.
 Avoid tension in the free leg as this can actually throw you off balance!

 While dancing you will need to find this position in conditions of changing force, embrace, and dynamic.
-Ask your partner to dance very slowly so that you can both concentrate on finding your base after every move.
+Ask your partner to dance very slowly so that you can both concentrate on finding your arc after every move.